 With tons of different sizes, speeds, brands and more there’s a lot to consider.
 A microSD card is one of the best accessories one can buy.
 Just make sure you don’t overpay.
 Most retail stores like Verizon, AT&T or even Best Buy are extremely overpriced.
 Instead get a cheaper microSD from our roundup below or find a store like Best Buy that will price match.

 Using the SIM slot removal tool that comes in the box owners can remove the SIM tray, put a microSD card next to it and slide it back in.
 Instantly adding another 64GB, 128GB or even 256GB of storage in seconds.

 Our recommendation for most owners would be a 64GB card, as it’s a nice middle ground.
 If you pay a little extra, you will enjoy more space and even better performance.
-Those who get the Note 8 during the first few weeks of availability received one free.
+Those who get the Note 8 during the first month of availability received one free.
 For everyone else, you’ll want to get a microSD card from our roundup below.
-Then add as many apps, games, movies, or music as you’d like to your new phone.
+Then add as many apps, games, movies, or music as you’d like to your phone.